techidaily/site-windows11/source/_posts/resolving-package-registration-failures-on-windows-devices.md

 ![The Reset this PC tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/the-reset-this-pc-tool.jpg)

  This is suggested as a last resort because you’ll need to reinstall third-party software installed before resetting Windows.
-However, you can select to keep user files such as photos, documents, videos, etc. Our[guide to resetting Windows 10 and 11](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) tells you how to perform a factory reset.
+However, you can select to keep user files such as photos, documents, videos, etc. Our [guide to resetting Windows 10 and 11](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) tells you how to perform a factory reset.

 ## Open Your Images in Photos Again